 I always ask people a prevalent question.
 “Do we want the dog to come off the bed without permission?”
 Most of the time, the answer is no. That’s where I say, “Yes, we do.”
 I really want the dog to make a mistake.
 Let me clarify what I mean by that.

-Whenever we’re working a drill with a dog where we’re teaching them how to do a particular skill, we want them to make the mistake at that moment because when they do, we get to not reward them, and we get to place them back onto the bed or the target.
-However, you really want the dog to think about this because as the dog comes off when you’ve already shown them what to do, then doesn’t get rewarded, what’s actually going to get rewarded now is an opportunity to get the dog to think, and man, this is so underrated.
+Whenever we’re working a drill with a dog where we’re teaching them how to do a particular skill, we want them to make a mistake at that moment.
+Because when they do, we get to not reward them and place them back onto the bed or the target.
+However, you really want the dog to think about this.
+Because as the dog comes off and doesn’t get rewarded, what’s actually going to get rewarded now is an opportunity to get the dog to think.
+This is so underrated.

 I love it when dogs actually have to use your brain to solve the problem that we’ve set up for them.
-When your dog does make a mistake, I’m not saying to just let it go by.
-You shouldn’t reward it, and you should correct the dog by putting them back onto the thing that you wanted to do.
-Then, let the dog decide, especially in the early stages, if it wants to make the mistake again.
-That way, you can go about doing the whole thing again, or if they can figure out how to do it even better.
+When your dog does make a mistake, I’m not saying to let it go.
+You shouldn’t reward it, and you should correct the dog by putting them back onto the thing you wanted it to do.
+Then, let the dog decide, especially in the early stages, if it wants to make a mistake again.
+That way, you can go about doing the whole thing again, or maybe they can figure out how to do it even better.

-So the next time that you have a training session, let your dog make the mistake.
+So the next time that you have a training session, let your dog make a mistake.
+You might just put yourself in a position where they’ll choose used to do exactly the right thing.
 That way, you can go about not rewarding them.
-You might just put yourself in a position where they’ll choose used to do exactly the right thing.
-Then, you can reward and you’ll be in a better position.
+Then, you can reward, and you’ll be in a better position.

 I hope you found this article helpful.
 If you’d like more tips like this, you can go to my YouTube Channel or find more right here on my website www.longoriahausdogtraining.com.